pprchang/Project-2/README.md

 - YouTube (https://developers.google.com/youtube/v3) which is used to allow users to search YouTube video for additional information or additional topic.

 ## *Guidelines for Collaboration*
 Any advices and comments for this project are welcome and appreciated.
-However, when contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+However, when contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owner of this repository before making a change.
 Thank you for your corporation.